yinjuchen/Smartbrain-Frondend/README.md

 ## Features
-1. user can register an email and sign in to the APP
+1. User can register an email and sign in to the APP
 2. User can paste an image url in the search box and detect the face of the image
-3. user can see their current rank when they login
+3. User can see their current rank when they login

 ## Getting Started with Create React App